xterm-x11/docs/installing-xterm-from-a-package.md

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.

-Here are the command line interface (CLI) commands for installing XTerm on some distributions:
+Here are the command line interface (CLI) commands for installing XTerm from a package on some distributions:

 Arch Linux: `pacman -Syu xterm`
 <!-- source: https://bbs.archlinux.org/viewtopic.php?id=242823 -->